Chris-F214/ITSE1430-2019Spring/Template/Classwork/readme.md

 # Classwork Folder

-Create a subfolder for each section we cover in class (i.e. Section1, Section2).
-This will allow you to go back to previous sections even if we remove code in later discussions.
+This folder is where your work done in class should go.

+## Instructions

+1. Each time you open Visual Studio `pull` changes from GitHub.
+2. Each time you prepare to close Visual Studio `commit` and then `push` changes back to GitHub.